cassaram09/r3-library/README.md

 # r3 Library

-**r3-library** (short for React-Redux-Resource) is a small library to handle remote API resources in a CRUD React-Redux application more efficiently.
+**r3-library** (short for React-Redux-Resource) is a small library to handle resources in a React-Redux application more efficiently.
 This library creates a new resource predefined with a set of RESTful CRUD actions, but also offers flexibility for custom actions.

 ## Installation

 To install, run:
-`npm install r3-library`
+`npm install r3-library --save`

-Make sure you have **redux-thunk** included in your middleware.
+Make sure you have **redux** installed.

 ```
 import { createStore, applyMiddleware} from 'redux'
 import rootReducer from './rootReducer'
-import thunk from 'redux-thunk'

 function configureStore(){
-  return createStore(rootReducer, applyMiddleware(thunk))
+  return createStore(rootReducer)
 };

 export default configureStore();